eugenefvdm/rust/README.md

 cargo run --example hostman ping 1.1.1.1
 ```

 Continiously ping a remote host with 2 counts and show the average time taken to reply.
-Output:
+Example:

 ```bash
 Average ping time for 1.1.1.1 = 4.738 ms